CubePilot/DroneCAN-Batch-Updater/Here4 Batch Update User Manual.md

 - **Move completed units** to testing station

 #### Station 3: Functional Testing
-- **Connect to CubeOrangePlus** running latest ArduPilot stable firmware
+- **Connect to CubeOrangePlus** on CAN 1 running this ArduPilot stable firmware with Mission Planner connected.
+- Set parameter CAN_P1_DRIVER set to 1.
+Make sure to reset node allocation by setting CAN_D1_UC_OPTIONS to 1, every 100 units or so.
 - **Power via proper 5V supply**
 - **Verify LED pattern** - should display **rainbow pattern** indicating proper operation after initialization. constant **Red breathing** might indicate either a fault with CAN Bus (ensure you are connecting White CAN cable from Here4 not Red).
-- **Check Here4 LED pattern** - should show proper rainbow initialization sequence

 <div align="center">
 <img src="Here4%20CAN.jpeg" alt="Here4 CAN Connection" width="300">